 INTRODUCTION

-Following an incident as a result of which a new and dangerous wreck occurs,ertain measures will have to be taken by the competent authorities in order to avoid further incidents and to prevent loss of life and protect the marine environment.
+Following an incident as a result of which a new and dangerous wreck occurs, certain measures will have to be taken by the competent authorities in order to avoid further incidents and to prevent loss of life, property and protect the marine environment.

 Scope

-These Guidelines provide the basis for developing an Emergency Wreck Marking Plan (EWMP).
+These Guidelines provide the basis for developing an Emergency Wreck Marking Plan (EWMP) for either a stationary and drifting wreck as described in The Nairobi International Convention on the Removal of Wrecks 2007.
 The EWMP points out procedures to be observed, as well as considerations to be taken into account with respect to all necessary measures that should be taken by the competent authorities when confronted with a new dangerous wreck or an obstruction as a result of an incident within their area of responsibility.

 These Guidelines identify the considerations, decision process and possible actions that competent authorities may take when responding to a requirement to mark a new and dangerous wreck or obstruction.